etijskens/et-micc/tutorials/TUTORIAL-2.rst

 which is passed as is to our :py:meth:`et_dot.dotf.dotf` function in our binary extension.
 An invisible wrapper function will check the types of the numpy arrays, retrieve pointers to the memory of the numpy arrays, as well as the length of the arrays, and feed these into our Fortran function, which computes the dot product.
-The wrapper creates a python object and stores the outcome of computation in it, which is finally assigened to the Python variable :py:obj:`a_dotf_a.
+Next, the wrapper creates a Python object and stores the outcome of computation in it, which is finally assigened to the Python variable :py:obj:`a_dotf_a.
 If you look carefully at the output of ``micc-build``, you will see information about the wrappers that ``f2py`` constructed.
+These wrappers are generated by f2py_ in C code, and thus it needs a C compiler, in addition to the Fortran compiler for compilin our :file:`dotf.f90`.

-Passing Numpy arrays directly to Fortran routines is extremely productive.
+Passing Numpy arrays directly to Fortran routines is *extremely productive*.
 Many useful Python packages use numpy_ for arrays, vectors, matrices, linear algebra, etc.
-By being able to pass Numpy arrays directly into your own number crunching routines relieves you from conversion between array types.
-In addition you can do the memory management of your arrays and their initialization in Python.
+Being able to pass Numpy arrays directly into your own number crunching routines relieves you from conversion between array types.
+In addition you can do the memory management of your arrays and their initialization most conveniently in Python.

 As you can see we test the outcome of dotf against the outcome of :py:meth:`numpy.dot`.
 We thrust that outcome, but beware that this test may be susceptible to round-off error